Head of Subject: Mrs K Ashwood: email@example.com

 Mrs Hartley – Deputy Head and teacher of music

-There is one large teaching room dedicated to music, along with 2 large practice rooms which are used during lessons for small group work and for visiting instrumental teachers.
+There is one large teaching room dedicated to music, along with two large practice rooms which are used during lessons for small group work and for visiting instrumental teachers.

-Staff within the department make full use of the interactive whiteboard, there are 2 computers situated in the Music Room which have subject-specific software installed, and we are excited to be able to introduce the use of the department Ipad to enable students to explore a wider range of musical expression.
+Staff within the department make full use of the interactive whiteboard, there are two computers situated in the Music Room which have subject-specific software installed.
+We are using school I-Pads to enable students to explore a wider range of musical expression.
 Keyboards are used widely and we are further developing the use of acoustic and electric guitars within lessons.
 Students are also encouraged to bring their own instruments into school for use during learning time or at lunchtime.
 We have a team of peripatetic instrumental teachers who visit the school on a weekly basis and provide additional instrumental tuition to students at a subsidised rate.
 Lessons are currently offered on Trumpet, Violin, Flute, Clarinet, Saxophone, Guitar, Drums, Voice and Piano.

 (*days subject to change, please check with Mrs Ashwood)

-The school choir, Harmony, rehearses every * Thursday lunchtime in the Music Room.
+The school choir, Harmony, rehearses every * Wednesday breaktime in the Music Room.

 Students are welcome to use the facilities during break and lunchtime by prior arrangement and are encouraged to further develop their practical skills in this way.

-The music department produces a concert every Christmas and during the Summer term and contributes to the whole school production.
+The music department produces a Christmas and also a Summer Concert.

-GCSE Music results are consistently good,with 38% of pupils achieving A*-A in 2015.
+GCSE Music results are consistently good,with 33% of pupils achieving 7-9 in 2018.
 Students are also entered for instrumental music exams by their visiting peripatetic teachers.